petsonjohn/cybersecurity-journey/FortiGate-FCA-Independent-Labs/Lab 05 — SSL Inspection Certificate vs Deep Inspection/README.md

    - `execute ping 8.8.8.8` returned 0% packet loss with clean round trip times (28.5ms to 48.2ms, average 37.9ms)
    - `execute telnet 8.8.8.8 443` connected successfully, ruling out basic port 443 reachability as the problem

-**Root cause assessment:**
+**Root cause found:**

-Basic IP connectivity, DNS resolution, and TCP level reachability on FortiGate's WAN interface all worked fine.
-The failure points specifically to the TLS decrypt and reestablish step inside deep inspection, the moment FortiGate has to end the client facing session and start a new outbound TLS session to the real server.
-This lines up with a resource or compatibility limit of running FortiGate as a nested VM (VMware running GNS3 running FortiGate), where TLS renegotiation is more sensitive to virtualization overhead than basic ping or TCP connectivity.
+Basic ping, DNS, and TCP connectivity on FortiGate's WAN interface all worked fine.
+That ruled out routing and reachability as the problem.
+The failure was happening specifically at the TLS step inside deep inspection, the moment FortiGate has to close the connection with the browser and open a new encrypted connection to the real server.

-**What was not tested yet:** installing the FortiGate CA certificate before trying deep inspection again.
-It is possible the silent page load on the explicit proxy path happened simply because no warning trigger exists on that pipeline, and that installing the CA combined with working TLS renegotiation might resolve cleanly.
-This was not confirmed either way since the standard policy test failed at the TLS layer before reaching that question.
-This is left as an open item, not a closed finding.
+Looking into FortiGate's evaluation license settings explained why.
+The eval license limits FortiGate to low encryption mode only.
+Most modern HTTPS sites require strong encryption (TLS 1.2 or 1.3 with ciphers like AES-GCM and ECDHE) to complete a handshake.
+The eval license does not support these, so when FortiGate tried to open that second encrypted connection to the real server, the handshake could not finish.
+That produced the timeout seen in testing.
+This also explains why ping and basic TCP connections worked fine: those do not involve encryption at all, only the TLS specific step failed, and it failed consistently across both the proxy and firewall policy tests.

+This is a licensing limit, not a setup mistake, a resource problem, or an issue caused by running FortiGate inside a virtual machine.
+The deep inspection feature is configured correctly and would work as expected on a fully licensed FortiGate.

+**What was not tested:** installing the FortiGate CA certificate before trying deep inspection again.
+Since the low encryption limit stops the TLS handshake before it finishes, the browser never gets far enough to even check FortiGate's certificate.
+So CA trust was never actually the issue here.
+This step was still completed in Phase 8 for documentation, but there was no working deep inspection session to test it against.

 ---